srowhani/mmlind.github.io/_posts/2015-07-15-Simple_1-Layer_Neural_Network_for_MNIST_Handwriting_Recognition.md

 ```

-### Update the cell's weights
+### Update Cell Weights

-In *supervised learning* we train the network by letting it know how far off its previous *guess* or *classification* was.
+In *supervised learning* we train the network by letting it know how far *off* its previous *classification attempt* was.
-The network then slightly adjusts its weights in order to reduce the *error*, i.e. in order to allow its next *guess* or *classification* to move closer to the *target*.
+The network then slightly adjusts its weights in order to reduce the *error*, i.e. in order to allow its next *classification attempt* move closer to the desired *target*.

 The size of the incremental change is given to the network in the form of a constant which is normally called the `LEARNING_RATE`.

 ```c